vespCV/gv2-esp32/README.md

 ### Flashing SwiftYOLO

-Use the SenseCraft method for quick deployment and testing of the setup.
-It has UART1 support build in.
+Use the [SenseCraft](https://sensecraft.seeed.cc/ai/model/detail?id=61707&time=1763798762425) SwiftYOLO model for quick deployment and testing of the setup.
+It has UART1 support build in. _Review in progress, will be published to the model list after review and approval_

 * **Deployment:** Use the **SenseCraft** website to deploy your model: [SenseCraft](https://sensecraft.seeed.cc/ai/model).
 * **Verification:** The function of the model can be checked immediately on the **SenseCraft** site after flashing.